 There are a few changes that we've had to make though:

-- Hole 3: This 253-meter hole has been a par 5 and it's distance will remain the same, but the city was forced to cut quite many sick trees close to the tee.
+- Hole 3: Par 4, 270 meters.
+This long hole has been a par 5 and it's distance will remain the same, but the city was forced to cut quite many sick trees from the first half of this hole.
 As a result the hole lost quite a bit of it's bite and par value 4 is more fitting for the hole from now on.

-- Hole 10: This will a completely different hole from the traditional par 4 over a football field.
+- Hole 10: Par 3, 85 meters.
+This is a completely different hole from the traditional par 4 over a football field.
 The football season is at its peak in June and the fields are constantly in use.
 There's a CTP competition on this hole on both weekends.

 Please note that some additional tweaks might still happen in addition to ones mentioned above.
 But nothing significant.